 I suppose I should start this year’s Christmas Letter with my pandemic story, since everyone is preoccupied with the COVID-19 virus this year.
 Back in May of 2019 I booked a Holland America South America 30-day cruise aboard the ms Zaandam, sailing from Buenos Aires, Argentina to Fort Lauderdale, Florida, USA during March 2020.
 Departure day came, and a friend and I flew to Buenos Aires to meet the ship on March 7th.
 At that point, we knew about a Coronavirus outbreak in Wuhan, China, and that it had spread to a half dozen other countries.
 Before deciding to go we discussed the situation, however a pandemic had not be declared at that point, there were no travel restrictions, and if we had cancelled our arrangements at the last minute, we would have forfeited the full cruise and air fares.

-We overnighted aboard the Zaandam which was docked on the impressive Plata River in Buenos Aires, and had a wonderful time experiencing the city the following day before the ship sailed that evening for our first port of call, Montevideo, which is a fascinating city.
+We overnighted aboard the Zaandam which was docked on the impressive Plata River, and had a wonderful time experiencing Buenos Aires the following day before the ship sailed that evening for our first port of call, Montevideo, which is a fascinating city in Uruguay.
 We subsequently sailed to the Falkland Islands/Islas Malvinas to experience that unique and historic British outpost, seeing the obligatory penguins, before departing for the Magellan Strait near the southern tip of South America.
 Two sea days later we reached port in Punta Arenas, by which time WHO had declared a world pandemic.
 Our excursions ran normally that day, and we had a good experience in this historic southern Chilean city.

 We made one provisioning stop in Valparaiso, Chile, transited the Panama Canal with our sister ship the Rotterdam, and docked at Fort Lauderdale.
 As it turned out, we followed the original planned route of the cruise, but had to stay on the ship for the three weeks it took to get to our home port.
 We experienced no ports-of-call, and we were quarantined in our cabins once we left Valparaiso, since the COVID-19 virus had broken out aboard ship by then.